A measure of choice irrationality based on opposite judgements: Relation with the literature

 \cite{GiarlottaPetraliaWatson2022b} propose a specification of the rationalization by multiple rationales, called \textit{context-sensitive multi-rationalization}, in which the selection from each menu is determined by the maximization of a linear order associated to an available alternative.
-The authors define, as in \cite{KalaiRubinsteinSpiegler2002}, a (context-sensitive) index of rationality that counts the least number of linear orders needed in a context-sensitive multi-rationalization of a choice, and they show that most irrational class of choice datasets asymptotically prevails.
-Self-punishment is a special case of the procedure of \cite{GiarlottaPetraliaWatson2022b}.
-Indeed, to see that any rationalization by self-punishment of a choice is also a context-sensitive multi-rationalization, it is enough to assign each adopted harmful distortion to the alternative on top of it.
-Moreover, there are context-sensitive multi-rationalizations that are not justifications by self-punishment, since they involve linear orders that are not all harmful distortions of some preference.
+The authors define, as in \cite{KalaiRubinsteinSpiegler2002}, a (context-sensitive) index of rationality that counts the least number of linear orders needed in a context-sensitive multi-rationalization of a choice, and they show thatthe most irrational class of choice datasets asymptotically prevails.
+It can be proved that compromise is a special case of the procedure of \cite{GiarlottaPetraliaWatson2022b}.
 Note also that in such context-sensitive method there is a behavioral law that determines which linear order the DM will employ in her selection from each menu.
-In this respect, self-punishment is \textit{context-free}, since the underlying process that links menus and maximizing linear orders is not specified.
-However, unlike the context-sensitive index of rationality mentioned beforehand, the degree of self-punishment yields testable models of choice, which can be retrieved from data.
+In this respect, compromise is \textit{context-free}, since the underlying process that links menus and maximizing linear orders is not specified.
+However, unlike the context-sensitive index of rationality mentioned beforehand, the compromise-based degree of irrationality yields testable models of choice, which can be retrieved from data.